zangshayang1/zangshayang1.github.io/_posts/2021-04-28-effective-java.md

 }
 ```

-Side note to introduce __state-dependent method and state-testing method__: To generalize this example, a class with a "state-dependent" method such as `iterator.next()` should have a separate "state-testing" method such as `iterator.hasNext()`.
-Note that such design doesn't work out in concurrent scenarios without external synchronizations.
+Side notes on __state-dependent method and state-testing method__:

+To generalize the above example, a class with a "state-dependent" method such as `iterator.next()` should have a separate "state-testing" method such as `iterator.hasNext()`.
+Further note that such design doesn't work out in concurrent scenarios without external synchronizations.

 An alternative is to have a distinguished return value such as empty `Optional` for the state-dependent method.

-### Use Checked Exceptions for Recoverable Conditions and Runtime Exceptions for Programming errors
+### Use Checked Exceptions for Recoverable Conditions and Runtime Exceptions for Programming Errors

+__Tag__
+* Throw Checked Exception
+* Throw Runtime Exception

 __Notes__
 * Throw checked exceptions when you demand them being caught and handled in the downstream process.